* Irish 10-year yields fall to new record low below 3 pct

 LONDON, March 13 Irish government bond yields

-hit record lows on Thursday as Dublin's first regular debt
+hit new record lows on Thursday as Dublin's first regular debt

-auction since its 2010 international bailout drew substantial
+auction since its 2010 international bailout found substantial

-demand, cementing a return to full access to borrowing markets.
+demand and cemented the return of full access to borrowing

-at a record low average yield of 2.967 percent - a lower premium
+low average yield of 2.967 percent - a lower premium than that

-than that offered in secondary markets, where investors trade
+offered by the bonds in secondary markets, where investors trade

 debt that has been already issued.